Tools to Capture and Convert the Web

 </script>

 Depending on the nature of the website you are capturing you may also use this approach to capture content that is behind a login.
 Simply use the above approach, with or without the target parameters as desired.
-Then as long as the page resources are not restricted in anyway you should be able to capture the webpage content as seen by the user.
+Then if you have not restricted the page resources, you can capture the webpage content as seen by the user.